vuejs/eslint-plugin-vue/docs/rules/no-multiple-objects-in-class.md

 sidebarDepth: 0
 title: vue/no-multiple-objects-in-class
 description: disallow to pass multiple objects into array to class
+since: v7.0.0
 ---
 # vue/no-multiple-objects-in-class
 > disallow to pass multiple objects into array to class

 ## :book: Rule Details

 This rule disallows to pass multiple objects into array to class.

 <eslint-code-block :rules="{'vue/no-multiple-objects-in-class': ['error']}">